 Shortness of breath or trouble breathing

-Numbness or weakness your legs that doesn’t go away
+Numbness or weakness in your legs that doesn’t go away

 Trouble controlling your bladder